Another 1.5 Million lives Worldwide will be taken by tuberculosis this year (2016).

-Vietnam has set another ambitious goal of lowering prevalence rate to 20 cases per 100,000, which essentially links to Tuberculosis(TB) as a public health problem.
-In order to implement this bold goal Vietnams needs to spend at least $ 66 million a year, but they are unfortunately capable of spending about only $ 26 million for this year, and nearly $19 million of the current financial support comes from foreign donors and more than one-third of the support comes from the United States.
-Therefore, if United States decides either not to fund anymore or to lower the funds in the future, Vietnam will, most likely, face a serious consequence and won’t be able to accomplish their ambitious goal.
+Vietnam has set another ambitious goal of lowering the prevalence rate to 20 cases per 100,000, which essentially links to tuberculosis (TB) as a public health problem.
+In order to implement this bold goal Vietnam needs to spend at least 66 million USD a year, but they are unfortunately capable of spending about only 26 million USD for this year, and nearly 19 million USD of the current financial support comes from foreign donors, from this more than one-third of the support comes from the United States.
+Therefore, if the United States decides either not to fund anymore or to lower the funds in the future, Vietnam will, most likely, face a serious consequence and won’t be able to accomplish their ambitious goal.

-Along with their high dependence from financial support from foreign countries, Vietnam’s fascinating accomplishments of preventing TB are very fragile because hospital wards in Vietnam are packed to their limits.
+Along with their high dependence from financial support from foreign countries, Vietnam’s fascinating accomplishments of preventing tuberculosis are very fragile because hospital wards in Vietnam are packed to their limits.
 This raises the risks of drug-resistant strains to easily spread out.
 Therefore, Vietnam is in serious need of financial support to fund their fight against this disease.

-The current stage against Tuberculosis(TB)
+The current stage against tuberculosis(TB)

-WHO is calling on countries and partners to “Unite to end Tuberculosis.”
+WHO is calling on countries and partners to “unite to end tuberculosis”

 We all live in a world where boundaries between nations are shrinking and becoming more interrelated with one and other as a financial crisis from one country can impact the whole world.
 Therefore, we need to keep our eyes on the situation in Vietnam and should not treat this incident as a separate concern of a foreign country.
-Who knows how TB would impact our world once again like what happened before in 1900s.
+Who knows how tuberculosis would impact our world once again like what happened before in the 1900s.

-AccuQuik Test Kit is an American brand that offers high-quality Tuberculosis Test Kits.
+To end the war against severe diseases along with tuberculosis, AccuQuik aims to provide affordable and quality test kits all around the world.
+As an American brand we offers high-quality Tuberculosis Test Kits.
 To know more about our other Test Kits, please click here.